Dundee Eden Project: Proposed location confirmed as Sturgeon hails plan

 He added: “We buy 80% of our goods and services locally, wherever our Eden site is.
 So the 300 are very much supply-chain jobs.

+“That’s what we saw in Cornwall, so we’re trying to replicate that in the beautiful city of Dundee.”

-David said that the interest in Dundee came when the University of Dundee and the city council introduced Eden to the city.
+David said that the interest in Dundee came when Dundee University and the city council introduced Eden to the city.

 “We realised Dundee was a city looking forwards, rather than backwards,” he added.